thurstonsand/scala-cass/docs/cass21/src/main/tut/cass21/scalasession/getting-started.md

 val result = createStatementIfNotExists.execute()
 ```

-Finally, you can drop the keyspace if you are done using it, although this will render the `ScalaSession` unusable until
+Finally, you can drop the keyspace if you are done using it, although this will render the `ScalaSession` unusable
-the keyspace is created again

 ```tut
 sSession.dropKeyspace.execute()